insovs/Optimization-Windows/Peripherals/USB/Root HUB/README.md

 ## 📥 Download & Usage:

-1. Download `DisableRootHUBPowerManagement.ps1` from this folder
+1. Download `DisableRootHUBPowerManagement.ps1` from this folder.
-2. **Right-click → Run with PowerShell** — the script will auto-elevate to administrator
+2. **Right-click → Run with PowerShell** — the script will auto-elevate to administrator.

 > [!CAUTION]
 > If PowerShell scripts are blocked on your system, enable execution first: